Learning RISC-V Architecture Through Debugging - Part 2

 Analyze assembly instructions that support the Calling convention of the RISC-V architecture.
 Also analyze example assembly instructions - c.ldsp instruction analysis

-Through TRACE32 debugging practice, we will restore a corrupted call stack.
+We will conduct a hands-on TRACE32 debugging session to restore a corrupted call stack.

-Through TRACE32 debugging practice, we will analyze memory dumps caused by stack overflow.
+Through TRACE32 debugging practice, we analyze memory dumps caused by stack overflows.

 deeper and more detailed than anyone else!

-In the field of system software in Korea, unprecedented!
-An author who wrote books on 'Arm Architecture (Armv8-A, Armv7-A)' and 'Linux Kernel' (both books selected as excellent books by the National Academy of Sciences of the Republic of Korea), and the first in Korea to publish "Reverse Engineering Armv8-A Systems" (in English) through an international publisher (Packt), a global author.
-Above all, a current industry developer who best understands the latest system software trends (electric vehicles, system semiconductors - system software).
-Also an educator who is most actively engaged in knowledge dissemination activities in the system software field.
+thoughtful philosophy wine In the domestic system software field, I am an unprecedented author who has written books on 'Arm Architecture (Armv8-A, Armv7-A)' and 'Linux Kernel' (both books were selected as Excellent Academic Books by the National Academy of Sciences, Republic of Korea), and I am a global author who is the first in Korea to write the book (in English) "Reverse Engineering Armv8-A Systems" through an overseas publisher (Packt).
+Above all, I am an active developer who is most well-versed in the latest system software trends (Electric Vehicles, System Semiconductors - System Software).
+I am also an educator who is most actively engaged in spreading knowledge in the field of system software.

-• 'Reverse Engineering Armv8-A Systems: A practical guide to Kernel, Firmware, and TrustZone analysis' author (Packt Publishing)
+• 'Reverse Engineering Armv8-A Systems: A practical guide to Kernel, Firmware, and TrustZone analysis' Author (English), (Packt Publishing)

 Recommended for